Bruninho2104/testing-nigthwatch/README.md

 # testing-nightwatch
-The purpose of this repository is to register my tests at the nightwatch.js framework.
+The purpose of this repository is to register my tests and my learning progress at the nightwatch.js framework.